StackVista/stackstate-docs/saas/user-management.md

 A Keycloak realm comes with the initial configuration:

-- An OIDC client integrated with a Saas tenant.
+- An OIDC client integrated with a SaaS tenant.
   - A set of Keycloak client roles that map to StackState built-in roles.
     - `stackstate-k8s-troubleshooter`
     - `stackstate-k8s-admin`